Skip to main content

 npx glot clean --apply

-Clean Only Unused Keys in Specific Directory
+Clean Only Unused Keys with Custom Source Root

-npx glot clean --unused --apply --path ./src
+npx glot clean --rules unused --apply --source-root ./src